WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 These are classes used in loading spectra files.

-- `ColumnFileParser`: loads column-ordered single-measurement CSV files generated from the "Save" button
+- `ColumnFileParser`: loads column-ordered single-measurement CSV files generated from ENLIGHTEN's "Save" button.
+Should also load files generated by ENLIGHTEN Mobile.

 - `DashFileParser`: loads the older row-ordered CSV files used by Dash (ENLIGHTEN's predecessor)

-- `ExportFileParser`: loads the column-ordered "export" multi-measurement CSV files generated from the "Export" button
+- `ExportFileParser`: loads the column-ordered "export" multi-measurement CSV files generated from ENLIGHTEN's "Export" button

 - `SPCFileParser`: loads Thermo-Galactic GRAMS .SPC files

 - `TextFileParser`: loads dirt-simple 2-column x/y files

+TODO:

-_We need to add a DXFileParser._
+- We need to add a DXFileParser
+- We should probably add the ability to save in Pandas format

 ### enlighten.timing